Utilities

 </Info>

-Beyond the high-level `loadModel` / `loadSimpleModel` / `downloadModel` methods covered in [Model Loading](./model-loading), the Android `LeapModelDownloader` exposes a few lower-level methods for background staging, status polling, and service control.
+Beyond the high-level `loadModel` / `loadSimpleModel` methods covered in [Model Loading](./model-loading), the Android `LeapModelDownloader` exposes a few lower-level methods for WorkManager background staging and status polling.

 ### Permission setup